-Researching Merian, lead me to the poet Allison Funk’s fantastic book Wonder Rooms.
+Researching Merian led me to the poet Allison Funk's fantastic book Wonder Rooms.

 The poems are nested like Russian dolls.
 The first poem Is nested in the second poem, the second poem is nested within the third, and so on.

 Today's Garden Chore

-Today’s garden to-do is to get ready for starting up your irrigation system.
+Today's garden to-do is to prepare for starting up your irrigation system.

 Order the parts you like to use and frequently need to replace them.

 New emitters always come in handy, and maybe add some misters for your garden visitors.

 And don't forget that your ears - not your eyes - can help you sleuth out leaks when it comes to irrigation.

 to revive the little botanic spark in your heart